ImMandl/vegfood_avsluttendeoppgave/README.md

 ### Demo
 Go to <a href="#">demo</a>

 N.B.
-If you are having trouble with firestore authentication when viewing the page try refreshing the it.
+If you are having trouble with firestore authentication when viewing the page try to refresh the site.

 ### Download